antongolub/npm-registry-firewall/README.md

 * Standalone.
 No clouds, no subscriptions.
 * Linux / Windows / macOS compatible.
 * Works with [Bun](https://github.com/Jarred-Sumner/bun).
 But `config.zlib:` [fflate](https://github.com/101arrowz/fflate) does not work because: `worker_threads.Worker option "eval" is not implemented.`
-* Has no deps.
+* Has no prod deps.
 Literally zero.

 ## Motivation